thoughtspot/tse-step-by-step/lesson-07-embed-full-app/README-07.md

 ## Pre-Conditions

-It's ideal if you've done all of the lessons so far.
+It's ideal if you've done all the lessons so far.
 You minimally will need to have set up the environment and code and have an `init` method working (see [lesson 06](../lesson-06-embed-liveboard/README-06.md)).

-## Add a nav link and function for the search
+## Add a nav link and function for the full app

 First we want to add two nav links to the nav bar.
 In the `index.html` file add a new `<li>` for the application.
 Your code should look like the following.
 The link needs to have an ID to add a listener.